Are located in West Michigan.

 Flavor is difficult to describe and complicated when it comes to how people react to different components of flavor.
 The two main components of tomato flavor are sugars and acids and the combination of them determines “flavor”.
 Most people characterize tomatoes that have high sugar and high acid levels as having great flavor.
 They also tend to rate tomatoes with low sugar and low acid levels as mild or bland.
 Contrary to public opinion, yellow tomatoes are not lower in acid nor are red tomatoes higher in acid.
 It is just how our mouths perceive the balance of acids and sugars.
 However, we all interpret these flavors differently.
 Part of this is based on how we perceive the smell of over 400 different volatile compounds or oils that are present in tiny amounts.
 So even though someone doesn’t like a particular tomato, you might love it.
 Come explore the many flavors heirlooms provide.

-Color and Variety: They come in all kind of colors.
-Red, Pink, Purple, Orange, Yellow, Green, White, Brown and even Blue, And then there are the bi colored ones and striped ones.
+Color and Variety: They come in a variety of colors.
+Red, Pink, Purple, Brown, Orange, Yellow, Green, White, and even Blue, And then there are the bi colored ones and striped ones.
 There are over 7000 known varieties of open pollinated tomatoes with many new ones being created each year by enthusiastic tomato breeders.
 Growing heirlooms helps keep seed diversity alive.
-Plants with Stories currently carries over 200 varieties of heirloom and open pollinated tomatoes with more being added every year.
+Plants with Stories currently has over 1000 varieties of heirloom and open pollinated tomatoes with more being added every year.
+We usually offer about 250 varieties each year.

 Stories: Older heirlooms can have interesting stories that are a snapshot of a time and region and maybe even a person.
 It is incredible to think of growing a tomato that has been around for 50 or 100 years or even longer.
 We owe much to the seedsavers and seedsmen of old.
 Here is a valuable link to some of their histories.